lucashzhang/cdc-public-21/README.md

 ```
 docker compose up -d --build
 ```
-To shut it down run:
+To shut it all down run:
 ```
 docker compose down
 ```